Dylan-LT/pseU_NN/README.md

                         Subsample number if required --device DEVICE       Device name
 ```
-#### predictor.sh
+#### scanner.sh
-The `predictor.sh` module identifies unique pseudouridine-containing motifs and scans the provided FASTA file for matches, filtering for overlaps with coding sequences.
+The `scanner.sh` module identifies unique pseudouridine-containing motifs and scans the provided FASTA file for matches, filtering for overlaps with coding sequences.
 It then processes each identified motif to predict all potential pseudouridine modification sites across the genome.
 ```
-Usage: predictor.sh <input_fasta> <input_gff> <output_tsv>
+Usage: scanner.sh <input_fasta> <input_gff> <output_tsv>

 DESCRIPTION:
     Pipeline for pseudouridine site prediction in bacterial RNA.